T.I.: 2010–2011: No Mercy and drug charges

-After being released from prison in August 2011, T.I. signed a deal with VH1 for a new reality show that will follow him as he re-adjusts to life as a free man after the incarceration and he also announced he working on a novel entitled, Power & Beauty which was set to be released in October.
+After being released from prison in August 2011, T.I. signed a deal with VH1 for a new reality show that will follow him as he re-adjusts to life as a free man after the incarceration.
+He announced that he was working on a novel entitled, Power & Beauty, which was set to be released in October 2011.

 2011–2013: Trouble Man: Heavy Is the Head

 On September 30, 2011, T.I. released "I'm Flexin'", the first promotional single from his upcoming eighth studio album.
 The song features vocals and production from Big K.R.I.T.
 T.I. reunited with Young Jeezy on "F.A.M.E." for Jeezy's album TM103.
 "I'm Flexin" peaked at number sixty-six on the Billboard Hot 100, while "F.A.M.E." peaked at number sixty-seven on the Billboard Hip Hop/R&B chart.
 On October 18, T.I. made appearances on The Howard Stern Show and The View to promote his new novel, Power & Beauty: A Love Story of Life on the Streets and discuss other issues involving his time in prison.
 Later that day, he released the second promotional single, "Here Ye, Hear Ye" featuring Pharrell Williams under the alias Sk8brd.

 After his release from prison, T.I. appeared on several remixes including; "Spend It" by 2 Chainz, "Sleazy" by Kesha, "Niggas in Paris" with Jay-Z and Kanye West, "Hard White (Up in the Club)" by Yelawolf also featuring Slaughterhouse, "Ima Boss" by Meek Mill alongside a freestyle over Drake's "Headlines", and Lil Wayne's "She Will".
 He was also featured on southern rapper Future's second single "Magic", taken from his debut studio album Pluto, which was the first song he hopped on after his release from prison according to Future.

 T.I. revealed the title of his eighth studio album to be Trouble Man.
 The title was partly inspired by Marvin Gaye's 1972 song of the same name, he revealed on Billboard.
 In a previous interview with Rolling Stone; he said he was debating between two titles, Trouble Man and Kill the King.
 The third promotional single "Pyro", was released on November 21.

 In preparation for the album, T.I. released a mixtape entitled, Fuck da City Up on New Year's Day.
 Two songs off the mixtape charted on the Billboard Hot R&B/Hip-Hop Songs, "Popped Off", featuring vocals and production from Dr. Dre and "This Time of Night" featuring Nelly, respectively.